flavioaiello/flavio.aiello.ch/_posts/2019-10-27-scrum-guide-distilled.md

 and below essential characteristics:
 - Collaborative plan by the entire Scrum Team,
-- Time-boxed to maximum of 8 hours for a one month Sprint (eg. shortened for shorter Sprints),
+- Time-boxed to maximum of 8 hours for a one month Sprint (e.g. shortened for shorter Sprints),
 - Defines the deliverable product increment as Sprint Goal (Scrum Team),
 - Identifies the Product Backlog Items that would achieve the Sprint Goal,
 - Collaborates on understanding of the work that must be achieved and